yaaminu/finicky/Readme.md

 ```

 #### Validators
-A validator is a function that takes a single argument and raises a `pyval.validators.ValidationException` when its
+A validator is a function that takes a single input and raises a `pyval.ValidationException` when its
 argument is invalid or returns the input upon successful validation.
 The input may be modified before returning it.

 **Example**